My coworkers are harassing me. What are my rights?

 Many people often ask me, “Is it harassment if my coworker makes racist remarks?”
 The answer: maybe.
-On the one hand, not every mean or rude comment qualifies as harassment.
+Not every mean or rude comment qualifies as harassment.
 On the other hand, many employees suffer long periods of unlawful harassment or sexual harassment from their fellow employees but are unaware of what they can do about it.

 As I said last week, a claim requires an adverse employment action against the employee, such as demotion or discharge.
 On the other hand, when an employee experiences severe or pervasive harassment or discrimination because of her race, gender, or other protected characteristic, no other adverse employment action is necessary.
 Each of these elements is important; although many employees claim they experienced a hostile work environment, the legal definition of the term differs from the everyday definition.
 Again, to establish a hostile work environment claim for harassment under both California and federal law, an employee must show that the “conduct complained of was severe enough or sufficiently pervasive to alter the conditions of employment and create a work environment that qualifies as hostile or abusive to employees” because of their sex, race, or other protected category.
 Lyle v.
 Warner Bros.
 Television Prods., 38 Cal.
 4th 264, 278-79 (2006)(citing Harris v.
 Forklift Systems, Inc.,510 U.S. 17, 21 (1993)).